souro26/GSoC-learning-space/findings/behavioral_patterns.md

 ## Pattern 3 — Behavior priority through code order

-Agent decisions are usually written as a sequence of "if" statements.
+Agent decisions are usually written as a sequence of if statements.

 Example:

-1. predator nearby → flee
+1. predator nearby -> flee
-2. hungry → find food
+2. hungry -> find food
-3. otherwise → wander
+3. otherwise -> wander

 The order of the conditions decides which behavior wins.